Smartsheet for Jira: Creating and editing synchronization workflows

 - If you select an existing sheet, an Issue Key and Error column will be added to the sheet, as they’re required columns for the connector to work.

-- Note that you can select multiple Jira projects to include in your workflow.
+- You can select multiple Jira projects to include in your workflow.
 If you do select multiple projects, you'll only be able to apply Jira filters with Jira Query Language (JQL).
 (See Jira's JQL help article for more information.)

 - Click Continue to follow the rest of the steps in the wizard.